groupvine/gv-doc/membership/emailactions.md

 <div class="support">

 An optional column is the "id" for the groupId.
-For an update, "id" is specified as well as an "abbrev", then it's taken as an instruction to change the group's abbreviation.
+For update operations, if the "id" is specified as well as an "abbrev", then it's taken as an instruction to change the group's abbreviation.

 </div>